BVI International Arbitration Centre

 UNCITRAL Model Law

-The incorporation of the UNCITRAL Model Law (the Model Law) into the BVI Act enshrines well-established international principles.
-The same may be said of the BVI Rules as they are based on 2010 the UNCITRAL Arbitration Rules (the Rules).
-The BVI Act and Rules recognise firstly, that the parties are free to choose the terms of the arbitration clause subject to the usual common law rules on validity; and secondly, the parties are able to appoint their preferred number of arbitrators.
+The incorporation of the Model Law into the Act enshrines well-established international principles.
+The same may be said of the BVI Rules as they are based on 2010 the UNCITRAL Arbitration Rules (the UNCITRAL Rules).
+The Act and UNCITRAL Rules recognise firstly, that the parties are free to choose the terms of the arbitration clause subject to the usual common law rules on validity; and secondly, the parties are able to appoint their preferred number of arbitrators.

-The effect of the incorporation of the Model Law is that a number of matters codified in the Model Law apply to the BVI Act.
-These are: (i) the arbitral tribunal’s ability to rule on jurisdiction further to section 32 (ii) the doctrine of severance or separability under section 32 (iii) the ability to challenge the appointment of or to remove an arbitrator further to section 23 and (iv) the power of the tribunal to grant interim measures under section 33.
-All of these provisions follow closely the Model Law.
+The effect of the incorporation of the Model Law is that a number of matters codified in the Model Law apply to the Act.
+These are: (1) the arbitral tribunal’s ability to rule on jurisdiction further to section 32; (2) the doctrine of severance or separability under section 32; (3) the ability to challenge the appointment of or to remove an arbitrator further to section 23; and (4) the power of the tribunal to grant interim measures under section 33.
+These provisions closely follow the Model Law.

 Jurisdiction

-Jurisdiction challenges are common in arbitrations so it is important that the arbitral tribunal retains the power to rule on its own jurisdiction in order to avoid unnecessary delay.
-The tribunal is able to hear any objections with respect to its jurisdiction including in relation to the existence or validity of the arbitration agreement without needing to take the dispute to Court.
+Jurisdiction challenges are common in arbitration so it is important that the arbitral tribunal retains the power to rule on its own jurisdiction in order to avoid unnecessary delay.
+The tribunal can hear any objections with respect to its jurisdiction including in relation to the existence or validity of the arbitration agreement without needing to take the dispute to Court.
 The jurisdictional power of the arbitral tribunal includes the power to decide whether the tribunal is properly constituted and to decide what matters have been submitted for resolution in accordance with the arbitration agreement.

 Severance